Serapieum-of-alex/pyramids/docs/dataset.rst

         "nearest neibour" for nearest neighbour,"cubic" for cubic convolution, "bilinear" for bilinear
     maintain_alighment : [bool]
-        True to maintain the number of rows and columns of the raster the same after reprojection.
+        True to maintain the number of rows and columns of the raster the same after re-projection.
 Default is False.

 Returns
 ^^^^^^^